Emeritus Professor

 Biography

-As an educator, she applies transformative and affective pedagogy in her teaching, making use of youth learners' everyday lived experiences and emotions as valuable resources to encourage the co-creation of knowledge and learning.
+As an educator, she applies transformative and affective pedagogy in her teaching, drawing on youth learners' everyday lived experiences and emotions as valuable resources to encourage the co-creation of knowledge and learning.
 On this note, she aspires for highly relatable and affective teaching and learning.

 At a personal level, she offers mentorship to Bruneian youth under the Youth Professional Network (YPN), a personal chat session for Universiti Brunei Darussalam (Geographical and Environmental Studies) students focusing on personal development, transferable skills (personal motivation, critical thinking, and research and analytical skills) to support students in their learning and personal development, and a long-term mentorship session to help her student to progress academically.